nixon-voxell/lumina/docs/design/game_design.typ

 // Talk about the approaches that we will take on making the game rather than the details of the game.
 // Discuss about stuff that will influence the gameplay.
 // Always start with the general items and then move to the specifics.
+// Be careful when using words like (should, could, will).
+Be precise on the degree of promise that you are putting in the technical document.
 // Treat it as a working document and leave it open to change.

 #import "monokai_pro.typ": *